 If a tenured or tenure-track faculty member wishes to be considered for university-sponsored permanent residency, he or she must notify the department head and must begin the process no sooner than after the first full semester of instruction is completed by the faculty member.
 University sponsorship for legal permanent residency is separate and distinct from tenure, and approval of sponsorship for permanent residency by the University is not a guarantee of tenure in the future.
 Requests for sponsorship for all other positions will only be considered after one calendar year of employment at Boise State University.

 A request that the University support the Permanent Residence petition of a non-US national must be submitted in writing by the department chair to the Provost.
 If the request for support is for an individual in a position that does not meet the criteria listed above and is thus an exception request due to special circumstances, the letter must document fully the reasons why an exception to University policy is being requested.
-We recommend that employees and supervisors consult with the Center for Global Education in advance of making a sponsorship request.
+We recommend that employees and supervisors consult with the Center for Global Engagement in advance of making a sponsorship request.

 If the University agrees to support a petition, the non-US national will be so notified in a letter from the Provost, with a copy to the department chair.
-Once authorized by the Provost, the petitioner will be instructed to contact the Center for Global Education to retain the services of one of a number of immigration attorneys who have been authorized to represent Boise State University in immigration matters.
+Once authorized by the Provost, the petitioner will be instructed to contact the Center for Global Engagement to retain the services of one of a number of immigration attorneys who have been authorized to represent Boise State University in immigration matters.
 Applicants may not use an attorney of their own choice who is not on the authorized list.
 An applicant may ask that an attorney be added to the authorized attorney list and such a request will be considered if the attorney belongs to AILA.
 Such approval will be at the sole discretion of the University General Counsel.

 Boise State University will pay the authorized attorney a reasonable flat amount, as determined by the General Counsel.
 This amount will cover the costs and fees associated with the filing of a Labor Certification, if such is required, and most legal fees associated with the I-140 immigrant petition.
 The beneficiary faculty member will be responsible for all remaining fees and costs.
 This includes the I-140 filing fee, the filing and legal fees for the adjustment of status petition, and any dependent costs.
 Estimated additional costs are outlined in the table below.
 A department may pay the remaining fees and costs if it so wishes.